 Although, while both carriers will guarantee that your package is delivered on a specific day, only FedEx guarantees a specific time window in all its services.
 So if you’re looking for faster or time-sensitive delivery, FedEx will be the best option.

-However, the only exception when UPS is faster than FedEx is on its ground transportation services.
+However, the only exception when UPS is faster than FedEx is in its ground transportation services.
 UPS Ground tends to ship faster within the US because the carrier has a large fleet of trucks in the country.

-Which One Is Better: FedEx or UPS?
+Which One Is Better: FedEx vs. UPS?

 Determining which carrier meets a company’s shipping needs depends on a number of factors and what is most important for the shipper.